-The vibrant towns and villages surrounding Lake Taupo on New Zealand’s North Island are a hub of activity for the outdoor enthusiast.
+The vibrant towns and villages surrounding Lake Taupo on New Zealand’s North Island are a hub of activity for the outdoor enthusiast and the perfect place to dive into a true New Zealand adventure.
 Home to iconic spots like Huka Falls and Craters of the Moon, you won’t be short of activities to keep you entertained.
 Spend your days in the sunshine sailing, kayaking and swimming in Lake Taupo, or stay on dry land and hike or bike the surrounding area.
 This is your comprehensive guide to exploring Lake Taupo and Huka Falls.

 Fun facts about Lake Taupo and Huka Falls

 - Lake Taupo is the biggest lake in Australasia at 616 square kilometres; that is roughly the size of Singapore.

 - Lake Taupo was created by a volcanic explosion approx. 27,000 years ago, with the latest eruption in AD 186.